 Content will be based on quality and patient safety initiatives, practical evidence, examples of best clinical practice and Maintenance of Certification guidelines directed to a broad variety of medical conditions and innovations in practice and/or procedures and specialty program certifications.
 The content of each activity will support one or more of the ACGME, ABMS, or IOM Professional competencies.

-Legacy CME activities will focus on the needs of Legacy affiliated physicians, and the interdisciplinary teams within which they practice.
+Legacy CME activities will focus on the needs of Legacy affiliated medical staff, and the interdisciplinary teams within which they practice.
 Additional identified learners include house staff and community physicians, as well as physicians in selected distant sites.
-In addition, we will jointly sponsor CME activities with non-profit organizations, and provider-based organizations such as physician organizations, rural hospitals and physician practices.
+In addition, we will jointly provide CME activities with non-profit organizations, and provider-based organizations such as physician organizations, rural hospitals and physician practices.

 Types of activities provided

 Legacy CME activities will be offered via live programs and electronic transmissions to medical facilities primarily throughout Oregon and Southwest Washington.
-Educational activities will include regularly scheduled series, single and multi-day conferences, enduring materials, case-based conferences, procedural skills training, and jointly sponsored programs.
+Educational activities will include regularly scheduled series (didactic, case-based conferences, and journal clubs), single and multi-day conferences, enduring materials, and internet point-of-care learning.